khoaisohd/saifon/docs/advanced/asset-management.md

 So, from `hotel-search-form`, how do we open `check-in` without loading `containers/HotelSearchForm/CheckInPicker` resource?
 ```

-Webpack will bundle `containers/HotelSearchForm/CheckInPicker` into `hotel-search-form` resource,
-if in `containers/HotelSearchForm/index.js` you include
+Don't worry, if in `containers/HotelSearchForm/index.js`  you include

 ```JS
 import 'containers/HotelSearchForm/CheckInPicker';
 ```

+Webpack will bundle `containers/HotelSearchForm/CheckInPicker` into `hotel-search-form` resource.

 ## Preloaded resource
 From `hotel-search-form`, users likely navigate to `hotel-search-result`, should we apply `Asset grouping`